filippi-claudia/champ/README.md

 Here are a couple of recipes for commonly used computing facilities, which can be easily adapted.
 * Cartesius:
-	- Load the required modules:
+	Load the required modules:
 	```
 	module load 2019
 	module load CMake iimpi/2018b intel/2018b
 	```
-	- Setup the build:
+	Setup the build:
 	```
 	cmake -H. -Bbuild -DCMAKE_Fortran_COMPILER=mpiifort
 	```
-	- And build:
+	and build:
 	```
 	cmake --build build  --target all -- -j4
 	```
-	- Run:
-	You need to submit a job to the queue system:
+	To Run you need to submit a job to the queue system:
 	```
 	sbatch job.cmd
 	```